pezy/CppPrimer/ch02/README.md

 ##Exercise 2.30
->For each of the following declarations indicate whether the object being declared has top-level or low-level const.
+>For each of the following declarations indicate whether the object being declared has top-level or low-level `const`.
 ```cpp
 const int v2 = 0; int v1 = v2;
 int *p1 = &v1, &r1 = v1;
 const int *p2 = &v2, *const p3 = &i, &r2 = v2;
 ```

-v2 is top-level const, p2 is low-level const.
+- v2 is top-level `const`, p2 is low-level `const`.
-p3: right-most const is top-level, left-most is low-level. r2 is low-level const.
+- p3: right-most `const` is top-level, left-most is low-level.
+- r2 is low-level `const`.

 ##Exercise 2.31
 >Given the declarations in the previous exercise determine whether the following assignments are legal.
-Explain how the top-level or low-level const applies in each case.
+Explain how the top-level or low-level `const` applies in each case.
 ```cpp
 r1 = v2; // legal, top-level const in v2 is ignored.
 p1 = p2; // illegal, p2 has a low-level const but p1 doesn't.